WattTime/pyiso/docs/source/usage.rst

 .. py:currentmodule:: pyiso.base

 First, create a client using the ``client_factory(ba_name)`` function.
-``ba_name`` should be taken from this list of abbreviated names for available balancing authorities:
+``ba_name`` should be taken from this list of abbreviated names for available balancing authorities listed on the :doc:`intro` page.
-``['BPA', 'CAISO', 'ERCOT', 'ISONE', 'NVEnergy', 'NYISO', 'MISO', 'PJM', 'SVERI']``.
-(See the :doc:`intro` for background about the ISOs and balancing authorities.)
 For example::

    >>> from pyiso import client_factory